umjammer/purejavahidapi/README.md

 It is specifically for accessing these types of devices that PureJavaHidApi is aimed for.

-Now why do they represent represent themselves as HID devices?
+Now why do they represent themselves as HID devices?

 For one overwhelming advantage over other class of USB devices: all major operating systems have built in HID drivers which means that no driver installation is required.
 Hard as it for a programmer to understand driver installation is a major hurdle and can make the difference between making the sale or not.